When I first started making pens, I organized them by shape, size, and how the cap fit against the body when it was closed.

 Photos from inside the abandoned Majestic with updates detailing the fire and demolition.

-If you look at the middle section below, where the sign is, you can see where I nearly fell to my death while working on that sign.
-I touched a part of the sign that wasn’t supposed to be hot only to be shocked when it was.
+If you look at the middle of the sign on the roof of the red building, you can see where I nearly fell to my death while working on that sign.
+I touched a part of it that wasn’t supposed to be hot only to be shocked when it was.
 The old transformer thankfully wasn’t putting out it’s full 14,000 volts or I might not have made it.

 The Eastman is one of the hotels that has been gone for a very long time.
 It was torn down shortly after World War II, after it had been used as a hospital for injured soldiers.
 The Army/Navy hospital that is still standing didn’t have enough beds, so the Eastman, which was right across the street, was turned into a makeshift hospital.
 Many of the old apartments built up downtown were built to house soldiers after they were discharged from these places.